5 Math Activities for Preschool and Kindergarten

 Shape printables used in this activity are available – Link at bottom of page.

-I used each of the following centres at the same time in the classroom.
-I had groups of 4-6 children at each centre and we rotated through the preschool and kindergarten math activities.
+I used each of the following centers at the same time in the classroom.
+I had groups of 4-6 children at each center and they rotated through activities.

 For our first centre, I printed and laminated a variety of large shapes.
 This centre included the shapes sheets, as well as, a container filled with different sets of mini erasers.